xuchuanleikeshi/MES_SLAM/README.md

+## Overview

+This repository provides the implementation of a memory-efficient visual SLAM framework that integrates sparse prior embedding with nonlinear score-guided sparsification.
+The proposed system focuses on reducing memory overhead in keyframe and map point management while maintaining high localization and mapping accuracy.
+The approach combines adaptive sparsification and prior modeling to achieve compact map representation and efficient optimization suitable for embedded and resource-constrained platforms.

 #  RealSense Stereo Camera Calibration Results

 This section presents the **geometric calibration results** of the Intel **RealSense stereo infrared cameras** (`/infra_left` and `/infra_right`) obtained using the **Kalibr** toolchain.